-The American Express Blue Cash Preferred ($75 annual fee) gives you a rather high 6 percent cash back at supermarkets and 3 percent back at U.S. gas stations and select department stores year round (no rotating categories).
+The American Express Blue Cash Preferred ($95 annual fee) gives you a rather high 6 percent cash back at U.S. supermarkets (on up to $6k in spending, then 1 percent) and 3 percent back at U.S. gas stations and select U.S. department stores year round (no rotating categories).
 For all other spending, you’ll use the Fidelity Rewards American Express card (no annual fee), which lets you earn 2 percent back on everything.
 You will need a Fidelity cash management, brokerage, 529 or retirement account to get the card.
 But because Fidelity’s cash management account essentially functions as a checking account, you can consider this card a way to earn 2 percent cash back and have your earnings automatically deposited.

 Don’t have a Fidelity account and don’t want one?
 The no-annual-fee Capital One Quicksilver Cash Rewards card gives you 1.5 percent cash back on everything, or the Citi Double Cash card, which gives you 1 percent back when you make a purchase and another 1 percent back on when you pay it off.